connellw/ConnellwBlog/_posts/2021-10-11-onion-architecture-ddd-cqrs.md

 ![N-Tier Architecture](/images/diagrams/n-tier.png)

 These arrows do not have to point in the same direction.
-For example, if a `Service` class in the business logic layer *knows of* an `IRepository` interface, and the `Repository` implementation also *knows of* the `IRepository` interface, all we need to do is move the interface to the business logic layer, and suddenly the data access must reference to the business logic instead.
+For example, if a `Service` class in the business logic layer *knows of* an `IRepository` interface, and the `Repository` implementation also *knows of* the `IRepository` interface, all we need to do is move the interface to the business logic layer, and suddenly the data access must reference the business logic instead.
 We've inverted the project dependency.

 ![Data access depending on business logic](/images/diagrams/n-tier-flipped-interface.png)